-- 9.4.1.
-If, on conclusion of stages 1, 2 and 3 the whistleblower reasonably believes that the appropriate action has not been taken, they should report the matter to the proper authority.
-The legislation sets out a number of bodies to which qualifying disclosures may be made.
-These include: - the Financial Conduct Authority (formerly the Financial Services Authority) - the Health and Safety Executive - the Environment Agency - Her Majesty's Chief Inspector of Children's services and skills - the Secretary of State for Education - the Office of Qualifications and Examinations Regulator.
+If, on conclusion of stages 1, 2 and 3 the whistle-blower believes that the appropriate action has not been taken, they should report the matter to the proper authority.
+The Public Interest Disclosure (Prescribed Persons) Order 2014 (as amended) sets out a number of bodies prescribed by the Secretary of State to which qualifying disclosures may be made.
+In order for the report to one of these bodies to be a protected disclosure, the whistle-blower must reasonably believe that the matter falls within the matters covered by that body.
+The whistleblower must also reasonably believe that the information disclosed, and any allegations contained in it, are substantially true.

+These bodies include:

+- the Financial Conduct Authority (formerly the Financial Services Authority) - the Health and Safety Executive - the Environment Agency - Her Majesty's Chief Inspector of Education Children's Services and Skills - the Secretary of State for Education - the Office of Qualifications and Examinations Regulation.

-9.4.2.
-A full list can be obtained from the charity, Protect or the BEIS (Department for Business, Energy and Industrial Strategy) website.
-Alternatively, an employee may contact their professional association or trade union representative for guidance.
+A full list can be obtained from the charity, Protect or the BEIS (Department for Business, Energy and Industrial Strategy) list on the www.gov.uk website.
+The DBEIS list contains a description of the type of matter covered by each prescribed body.
+Alternatively, a whistle-blower may contact their professional association or trade union representative for guidance.